UVVM/UVVM/uvvm_util/doc/rst/rand_pkg_overview.rst

     addr := my_rand.rand(0, 63, CYCLIC);

 * The supported types are integer, integer_vector, unsigned, signed and std_logic_vector.
+Note that unsigned, signed and std_logic_vector lengths bigger than 32 bits are not supported however.
 * Cyclic generation cannot be combined with the uniqueness parameter in the vector types.
 * Note that the state of the cyclic generation (which values have been generated) will be reset every time a ``rand()`` function with different constraints is called.
 It can also be manually reset with the ``clear_rand_cyclic()`` procedure.